PascalSteger/darcoda/README.md

 GravLite: Mass modelling tool for spherical and disk-like structures
 ====================================================================

 Introduction
 ------------

-GravLite is a tool to determine the mass distribution in disc-like and spherical systems.
+GravLite is a tool to determine the mass distribution in one-dimensional disc-like or spherical systems.
 It takes as input a tracer density distribution, a line-of-sight velocity dispersion, and possibly the velocity's fourth moment as a function of radius.
-It then generates a highly-dimensional parameter space for tracer density, overall density distribution, and a velocity anisotropy profile in bins and samples it with MultiNest, a Monte Carlo method.
-The 1-dimensional Jeans equations for these systems is then used to calculate a goodness-of-fit from the surface density and velocity dispersion along the line of sight.
-The accepted models can be visualized in a later step.
+It then generates a highly-dimensional parameter space for tracer density, overall density distribution, and a velocity anisotropy profile in bins and samples it with MultiNest, which is a specialized high-dimensional parameter space sampling algorithm.
+The Jeans equations for the systems under study is then used to calculate a goodness-of-fit from the surface density and velocity dispersion along the line of sight.
+The accepted models are visualized in a later step.

 Installation
 ------------

-Following packets need to be installed on your system:
+Following packages need to be installed on your system:
- * python3, ipython3
+ * python3
  * matplotlib/pylab
  * scipy
- * ipdb
+ * ipdb, pdb

+Then execute

 > git clone https://github.com/PascalSteger/darcoda $DARCODA_DIR

 > cd $DARCODA_DIR

 or unzip the file darcoda.zip to $DARCODA_DIR .
 Then set the environment variables